Embodied Visual Navigation with Automatic Curriculum Learning in Real Environments: Introduction

 \subsection{Contributions}

-In this work, we focus on indoor object-driven navigation using embodied AI and semantic targeting.
+We focus on indoor object-driven navigation to semantically-specified targets.
 We are interested in generalization to new environments and targets, including simulator-to-real-world (Sim2Real) generalization, without any retraining.

-Navigating to targets specified by semantic label can generalize across multiple targets and to unknown environments without data refinement or retraining.
-We call this generalization ability about instances and classes \emph{zero-shot semantic navigation}.
-We emphasize, by leveraging large segmentation datasets like COCO \cite{lin2014microsoft}, we can use zero-shot semantic navigation to navigate to object instances, and even object classes, never seen before in training simulations.
+Utilizing semantic networks pretrained on large segmentation datasets like COCO \cite{lin2014microsoft}, we show agents with test-time generalization to object classes not seen in training simulations.
+To the best of our knowledge, we are the first to demonstrate this test-time generalization ability in simulation, and further extend it to the real world.
+We call this test-time generalization \emph{target-agnostic semantic navigation}.

-Furthermore, we try to bridge the Sim2Real generalization gap.
-Note, while DRL visual navigation has proven itself time and time again in simulation, performance rarely transfers to the real world.
-One challenge in Sim2Real transfer is overfitting to simulator-rendered images \cite{gordon2019splitnet}.
+While DRL visual navigation has proven itself in simulation, it rarely transfers to the real world.
+One challenge is overfitting to simulator-rendered images \cite{gordon2019splitnet}.
 Using frozen feature encoders trained on real images, \cite{midLevelReps2018} shows compelling generalization ability across multiple simulators.
 In our work, we demonstrate frozen feature networks and collision avoidance help bridge the Sim2Real gap by showcasing our policies on real robots in real environments.
 Another issue present in almost every navigation simulator is collision modeling exploitation \cite{kadian2019we}.
-Agents drive into a wall at an angle and slide along it, covering the perimeter of a simulated building (Fig. \ref{fig:collisions}). \cite{sadeghi2016cad2rl} demonstrates collision-avoidance policies trained entirely in simulation can transfer to the real world, but stop short of investigating longer-term navigation policies.
+Agents drive into a wall at an angle and slide along it, covering the perimeter of a simulated building (Fig. \ref{fig:collisions_other}). \cite{sadeghi2016cad2rl} demonstrates collision-avoidance policies trained entirely in simulation can transfer to the real world, but stops short of investigating longer-term navigation policies.
+DRL for long-term planning with obstacle avoidance has yet to be perfected.